6.1 Letter Grades for Graduate Students

 6.6 Repetition of Courses

-Any course appearing on the approved Plan of Study for which the student has not received a passing grade ("A", "B", "C") must be repeated.
+Any course appearing in the Graduate Degree Works Worksheet or failed courses in the Fallthrough block for which the student has not received a passing grade ("A", "B", "C") must be repeated.
 A student may, with academic unit approval, repeat up to two courses for grade point average recalculation.
 The “course repeat section” of the G702 Academic Probation Contract will be completed by the student and filed with the Graduate College before the student may attempt to repeat the course for grade point average recalculation.
 When a course is repeated the new grade will replace the old grade in the calculation of the cumulative GPA and that required for graduation.
-However, the original course and grade earned will appear on the student transcript along with the repeat course and grade earned.
+However, the original course and grade earned will appear on the student transcript along with the repeated course and grade earned.

 A student must not register for a course in which he or she has received an "I" grade, doing so will cause the "I" to be changed to an "E".